Teachers' Resource: Drawing in Museums

 A sculpture of a standing figure works well - try the Cast Courts (Rooms 46a & 46b).

-Give students rollerball pens or biros and challenge them to draw the object without taking their pens off the paper.
+Challenge them to draw the object without taking their pencil off the paper.
 They can go back over a line or simply 'walk' their pens across the drawing if they need to get from one part to another.
 The aim is to keep the line going, rather than to produce a careful, studied drawing.

 This exercise works best in galleries with a variety of types of object, such as the 20th Century gallery (Rooms 70-74) or the British Galleries.
 Students work in pairs.
 One partner goes into the gallery and selects an object.
 The other partner is then taken to the vicinity of the object without being allowed to see it.
 The partners sit or stand back-to-back.
 The student who made the selection faces the object and describes its appearance (taking care not to say what kind of object it is).

 His or her partner produces a drawing of the object based entirely on the description.
 This student will then demand to swap roles in order to wreak revenge by choosing a complicated object for the other person to draw.
 This enjoyable exercise stretches students' observation skills and descriptive vocabulary.